Registered: 1510104548 Posts: 4

 Hi Hope4d, sorry to find your way here.
 It is terrible to see our child suffer so much.
 My d didn't purge, but I have read that medication, such as SSRI antidepressants (Fluoxetine) can be of great help.
 Is she taking any medication?

 Sending you lots of best wishes! __________________ D became obsessed with exercise at age 9.
 Started eating 'healthy' at age 9.5.
 Restricting couple of months later.
 IP for 2 weeks at age 10.
-Slowly refed for a year and WR at age 11 in March 2017.
+Slowly refed for months on Ensures alone, followed by swap over with food at a snails pace.
+WR after a year at age 11 in March 2017.
 She is back to her old happy self and can eat anything put in front of her.
 Now working on intuitive eating.

 Reply with quote #7